WHAT ARE STANDARDIZED TESTS?

 Achievement Tests CAN:

-• Measure your child’s ability to recall certain facts, basic skills, and concepts common to the grade tested
+• Measure a child’s ability to recall certain facts, basic skills, and concepts common to the grade tested

-• Compare your child’s scores with other students’ scores.
+• Compare a child’s scores with other students’ scores.

-• Assess your child’s year-to-year development of learning, if the same test is used for several years.
+• Assess a child’s year-to-year development of learning, if the same test is used for several years.
+(See NOTE)

-• Help you determine your child’s academic strengths and weaknesses, as well as the effectiveness of your
+• Help determine a child’s academic strengths and weaknesses, as well as the effectiveness of a curriculum, teaching methods, or emphasis, when results are combined with teacher or other professional observations.
+(See NOTE)

-• Tell you if your child as achieved academically to the level of his ability.
+• Tell if a child as achieved academically to the level of his ability/potential.

-• Measure your child’s many other skills and abilities not on the test.
+• Measure a child’s other skills and abilities not on the test.

 INTERPRETING THE SCORE: